top of page

 Fundraising Siddur

-This is a similar siddur. it is dated 1910.
+This is a similar siddur.
+It is dated 1910.
 Inside pages picture the yeshiva building and the Hospital building.

 Eitz Chaim & Bikur Cholim Charity Box